The Order of Merit is the recognition of the significant contribution of the 16 laureates. These are divided

 in Chicoutimi.
 This resulted in the creation of numerous products

-used in cosmetics, as well as the valourization of certain by-products of the
+based on essential oils used in cosmetics, as well as the valourization of certain by-products of the

 forestry industry, notably bark.